Desbordante/desbordante-core/README.md

 - GNU GCC, version 10+ or Clang, version 16+
 - CMake, version 3.13+
-- Boost library built with GCC, version 1.81.0+
+- Boost library built with compiler you're going to use (GCC or Clang), version 1.81.0+

 To use test datasets you will need:
 - Git Large File Storage, version 3.0.2+